 This is a Google Chrome extension that can help you to make sure you have set up your tag correctly.
 This will make sure you are receiving the best results from your Pinterest pins.
 It also makes sure that the Enhanced match feature is using the right data for that tag.

-This is some of the most important terminology you need to know when setting up your business on Pinterest.
+These are some of the most important terminologies you need to know when setting up your business on Pinterest.
 It’s really important to familiarize yourself and understand the lingo if you want to successfully connect with your audience.
 The more you use the Pinterest platform, the quicker you’ll get to know all of its unique terms and processes.

 If you haven’t already done so.
 Why not check out parts one and two of this ten-part blog series about how Pinterest can be used successfully and help drive traffic into your business.